Glow in the Dark & Fluorescent – There’s a difference

 Strontium Aluminate: Strontium Aluminate is a vastly superior phosphor to its predecessor, the previously mentioned copper-activated zinc sulfide.
-Glow paint made from Strontium Aluminate is about 10 times brighter, and glows about 10 times longer then its Zinc cousin.
+Glow paint made from Strontium Aluminate is about 10 times brighter and glows about 10 times longer than its Zinc cousin.
 But for a price.
 It is also about 10 times more expensive.
 It is the pigment of choice of Night Sky Murals and used in their murals and stencil DIY kits.
-Many of todays glow in the dark toys also use this type of glow pigment.
+Many of today’s glow in the dark toys also use this type of glow pigment.

 Characteristics of Long-glowing Strontium Aluminate paints

-– Sunlight or a good fluorescent light is needed to charge it, such as…
+– Sunlight or good fluorescent light is needed to charge it, such as…

 * White fluorescent (tubes or curly bulbs)